 To gain an insight into the emotional impact of life-limiting illness, recognising signs and symptoms of loss and bereavement and identifying ways to promote grief recovery

-To understand bereavement and the factors affecting the grieving process
+- To understand bereavement and the factors affecting the grieving process

-To understand different types of grief
+- To understand different models of grief

-To identify methods of self-care
+- To identify methods of support for individuals, families, colleagues and self-care

-Dates for 2019:
+Dates for 2020: